oracle-quickstart/oci-micronaut/src/docs/content/micronaut/openapi.md

 Keeping the OpenAPI documentation for a service aligned with the actual code can be a real challenge.

-With the Micronaut MuShop every single applications defines an accessible OpenAPI definition available via Swagger UI.
+With MuShop every single applications defines an accessible OpenAPI definition available via Swagger UI.

 For example you can `cd` into the `api` service and run the application with: